Southern Peruvian Andes

 Elevation Profile of Inca Trail Classic 30K course.
 The 26.2 mile Inca Trail Marathon is also run on this course, with mileage added.
-Here is the Elevation Profile of the Marathon course.
+Here is the Elevation Profile of the Inca Trail Marathon course.

 transportation in Perú; quality hotels, all meals and guided

 tours.
-If you are looking for a marathon in South America, join us to run the most spectacular South America marathon.
+If you are looking for a marathon in South America, join us to run the most spectacular South America marathon - the Inca Trail Marathon.
 With over 10,000' of elevation gain, two high passes (13,000' & 13,800'), and thousands of Inca steps we believe the Andes Adventures Inca Trail Marathon is the most difficult fully supported, regularly scheduled marathon in the world.

 We organized our first Inca Trail Marathon in 1996.
-Benefit from our 20 years of Inca Trail experience.
-Thousands of runners and trekkers from around the world have successfully completed our Inca Trail events and 100% of the marathon participants have completed the Classic 30K course in one day.
+Benefit from our 23 years of Inca Trail experience.
+Thousands of runners and trekkers from around the world have successfully completed our Inca Trail events and 100% of the marathon participants have completed the Inca Trail Marathon 26.2 and the Classic 30K course in one day.

 Please note, there is no "official" Inca Trail Marathon.
 There cannot be because the Inca Trail is in a National Park.
 Because it is in a National Park we feel the event should be low key.
 We run without bib numbers and limit the number of participants.

-Compare the value and level of service offered in the Andes Adventures Inca Trail Classic and 26.2 Mile Marathon to ANY other company:
+Compare the value and level of service offered in the Andes Adventures Inca Trail Classic and 26.2 Mile Inca Trail Marathon to ANY other company:

 Our level of service is unparalleled.
 We won't leave you out on the trail wondering which way to turn!